 Making a change in your mode of transit is an excellent way to do your part in the reduction of greenhouse gas.
 When you switch from driving a car to an electric scooter or bike you can save money on insurance, licensing and best of all, you’ll be able to reduce your carbon footprint in a significant (and stylish) way.

 Electric bikes and scooter are now accepted on most roads in Ontario.
-They can be ridden at a maximum speed of 32 kilometers per hour, following Transit Canada’s regulations for ebikes.
+They can be ridden at a maximum speed of 32 kilometres per hour, following Transit Canada’s regulations for e-bikes.

 Scooteretti e-bikes and scooters are durable, sleek and fun to ride.
 They’re the perfect mode of eco-friendly transportation, whether you live in the heart of the city or in the suburbs.